X402 Protocol

 Subscribers include this header in requests:PAYMENT-REQUIRED Header (402 Response)

-Agents return this header when payment is required:PAYMENT-RESPONSE Header (Success)
+Agents return this header when payment is required:scheme and network vary by plan type:

 Agents include this header in successful responses:Complete X402 Flow